python-trio/trio/docs/source/reference-core.rst

 I/O jobs and arranging for them to run immediately on some worker thread.
-It takes care of solving the tricky concurrency problems involved in managing threads and is responsible for optimizations like re-using threads, but has no admission control policy: if you give it 100,000 jobs, it will spawn 100,000 threads.
+It takes care of solving the tricky concurrency problems involved in managing threads and is responsible for optimizations like reusing threads, but has no admission control policy: if you give it 100,000 jobs, it will spawn 100,000 threads.
 The upper layer is responsible for providing the policy to make sure that this doesn't happen – but since it *only* has to worry about policy, it can be much